scalar-labs/scalardl-node-client-sdk/README.md

 ```

 ### Status code
-Enumeration `StatusCode` enumerate all possible status in a Scalar DL response.
+Enumeration `StatusCode` enumerates all the possible status of a Scalar DL response.
 ```
 StatusCode = {
   OK: 200,